 Don't over water, this not only wastes water but could drown your lawn, normally one heavy soaking a week during summer will keep the lawn green.
-Lawn care

-As the weather cools in late August and September, a soaking every 14 days should be fine for lawns in a more shady area.
+As the weather cools in late August and September.
+A soaking every 14 days should be fine for lawns in a more shady area.

 Increasing light in a shady area.

 Pruning out branches to thin trees and reducing low branches helps light get through, even dappled light is better than complete shade.
 In extreme cases if you want a lawn, you may need to remove some of the trees.
 Solid panel fencing reduces sunlight.
 Replacing the panels with trellis fencing will allow some sunshine to filter through.

 Shady lawns are easily smothered by heavy leaf fall.

-Remove the leaves several times in autumn and again in the early spring to allow as much light as possible to reach the grass.
+Remove the leaves several times in autumn and again in the early spring to allow as much light through as possible to reach the grass.

 And can be seeded or patch turfed from late August to mid September or in early spring before the trees get leafy.